 I know that you don’t.
 I know that my healing begins the moment I stop hoping you will heal me.

-stay above, but know the depth. all these notes to self I jot down. this eternal archeology of the heart, this faithful dig. a collection of ancient artifacts slowly unearthed. what story has already been told? whose story are you living? what new story is waiting for your telling? we repeat these painful patters as many times as it takes to collect all these fractured and buried bones. we are trying to put ourselves back together, we are hoping for a clearer picture, a way to finally know what we are made of. such a strange ineffable longing to return to some distant memory of self while inexplicably driven towards building something new, something better, something less tangled in past lives.
+Stay above, but know the depth.
+All these notes to self I jot down.
+This eternal archeology of the heart.
+This faithful dig.
+A collection of ancient artifacts slowly unearthed.
+What story has already been told?
+Whose story are you living?
+What new story is waiting for your telling?
+We repeat these painful patterns as many times as it takes to collect all these fractured and buried bones.
+We are trying to put ourselves back together.
+We are hoping for a clearer picture, a way to finally know what we are made of.
+Such a strange and ineffable longing to return to some distant memory of self while being inexplicably driven towards building something new, something better, something less tangled in past lives.

-the rain like a thousand tiny intruders wakes me in the middle of the night.
+The rain like a thousand tiny intruders wakes me in the middle of the night.
 I am afraid.
-I am alone with my longing to have him by my side. his love and protection are something I hadn’t let myself feel before. having to let him go feels like learning how to feel safe all over again.
+I am alone with my longing.
+Longing to have him by my side.
+His love and protection are something I hadn’t let myself feel before.
+Having to let him go feels like learning how to feel safe all over again.

-several months later, after our ending, a mystic told me that this was not the first time we had loved each other, that we had shared 17 lifetimes together. she said that in one of them I lost him to sea. he went out and never returned.
-I spent the remainder of those days in waiting, in mourning. in this lifetime I can feel that pain, that eternal agonizing hoping. that day in the beginning I nervously sat watching him, still a stranger, so new to me, yet powerfully familiar. overwhelmed with feeling, I wrote this:
+Several months later, after our ending, a mystic told me that this was not the first time we had loved each other.
+We had shared 17 lifetimes together.
+In one of them I lost him to sea.
+He went out and never returned.
+I spent the remainder of those days in waiting, in mourning.
+In this lifetime I can feel that pain, that eternal agonizing hoping.
+That day in the beginning I nervously sat watching him, still a stranger.
+So new to me, yet powerfully familiar.
+Overwhelmed with feeling, I wrote this:

 he loves the ocean